 Evaluation & Interventions:

 Individual evaluation and treatment planning will address history and physical, hormones, diet, and lifestyle.
-Special attention will focus on follow-up on any issues encountered in previous pregnancies, such as prenatal/post-partum mood issues, blood sugar & blood pressure abnormalities, and nutritional & thyroid deficiencies.
+Special attention will focus on any issues encountered in previous pregnancies, such as prenatal/post-partum mood issues, blood sugar & blood pressure abnormalities, and nutritional & thyroid deficiencies.
 These problems can negatively impact a woman’s health and well-being long after the pregnancy & post-partum stages.
 Special attention is paid to choosing evidence-based therapies which are safe during pregnancy & lactation if needed.